Mawlid Celebrations: Historical and Contemporary | SoundVision.com

 Mawlid Celebrations: Historical and Contemporary

-The Mawlid Al-Nabi marks the birthday of the Prophet Muhammad, peace be upon him, and is an annual holiday celebrated by Muslims around the world.
+The Mawlid al-Nabi marks the birthday of the Prophet Muhammad, may Allah send peace and blessings upon him, and is an annual holiday celebrated by Muslims around the world.
 This holiday, however, is controversial and scholars argue on the permissibility of it.
 Some Muslims, myself included, do not celebrate this holiday, not necessarily because of scholars’ opinions but rather out of ignorance on the topic.
-Because of this, I decided to research the origins of the Mawlid Al-Nabi celebrations and how it is celebrated in present times to understand this holiday.
+Because of this, I decided to research the origins of the Mawlid al-Nabi celebrations and how it is celebrated in present times to understand this holiday.
 Note that I am not a scholar and the purpose of this article is not to debate on whether or not the holiday is permissible but rather to learn about the history and traditions of this day.

 After the collapse of the Fatimid Dynasty and the establishment of the Mawlid for the rest of the Muslim world, poets would gather to recite poems about the Prophet as a way to remember him and his stories.
-Now, it is a day that is used to teach and celebrate the life of the Prophet Muhammad (PBUH), and is celebrated differently depending on what country you live in.
+Now, it is a day that is used to teach and celebrate the life of the Prophet Muhammad, may Allah send peace and blessings upon him, and is celebrated differently depending on what country you live in.
 Pakistan, for example, hosts large public gatherings with decorated streets and fireworks.
 In the United States, particularly the area that I live in, my local mosque has an event in which Imams speak about the life of the Prophet (PBUH).
-Celebrative traditions differ, but generally, Mawlid celebrations revolve around remembering and appreciating the Prophet Muhammad’s (PBUH) life.
+Celebrative traditions differ, but generally, Mawlid celebrations revolve around remembering and appreciating the life of the Prophet Muhammad, may Allah send peace and blessings upon him.

-Despite not being a prophetic tradition, the Mawlid Al-Nabi has become a worldwide annual commemoration of the life and teachings of the Prophet Muhammad (PBUH).
+Despite not being a prophetic tradition, the Mawlid al-Nabi has become a worldwide annual commemoration of the life and teachings of the Prophet Muhammad, may Allah send peace and blessings upon him.
 His life is worthy of remembrance, and whether or not you choose to engage in Mawlid celebrations, we should still live our lives according to his teachings.

 Author bio: Uthman Guadalupe is a Latino Muslim college student with a passion for history and art.
 He is an assistant Brazilian Jiu Jitsu coach and freelance illustrator.
 He is fluent in Spanish and lives with his family in Maryland where he also enjoys playing video games and binging shows.